Daniel Steibelt: Biography

 Steibelt was born in Berlin, and studied music with Johann Kirnberger before being forced by his father to join the Prussian Army.
-Deserting, he began a nomadic career as a pianist before settling in 1790 in Paris, where he attained great popularity as a virtuoso as the result of a piano sonata called La Coquette, which he composed for Marie Antoinette.
+After deserting, he began a nomadic career as a pianist before settling in 1790 in Paris, where he attained great popularity as a virtuoso as the result of a piano sonata called La Coquette, which he composed for Marie Antoinette.
 Also in Paris, his dramatic opera entitled Romeo et Juliette, which was later highly regarded by Hector Berlioz, was produced at the Théâtre Feydeau in 1793.
 This is held by many to be his most original and artistically successful composition.

-Steibelt began to share his time between Paris and London, where his piano-playing attracted great attention.
+Steibelt began to share his time between Paris and London, where his piano playing attracted great attention.
 In 1797 he played in a concert of J. P. Salamon.
 In 1798 he produced his Concerto No. 3 in E containing a Storm Rondo characterized by extensive tremolos, which became very popular.
 In the following year Steibelt started on a professional tour in Germany; and, after playing with some success in Hamburg, Berlin, Dresden, and Prague, he arrived at the end of March 1800 at Vienna, where he is reported to have challenged Beethoven to a trial of skill at the house of Count Moritz von Fries.
 The oft-quoted account by Ferdinand Ries was written 37 years later; Ries did not attend it and became only later a student and friend of Beethoven.
-Ries describes how Beethoven carried the day by improvising at length on a theme taken from the cello part of a new Steibelt piece, placed upside down on the music rack.
-Reportedly, Steibelt stormed out of the room, never to set foot in Vienna again.
-Ries' account, however, contains two factual errors.
+The duel between Steibelt and Beethoven consisted of multiple rounds as different assessments of each player's skill.
+The first round was a prepared playing of someone else's composition.
+For this Beethoven played a Mozart composition, and Steibelt performed a Haydn piece.
+The next round of competition involved each player improvising over a theme supplied by their opponent.
+According to Ries, Beethoven won the first two rounds with ease.
+The third and final round secured Beethoven's victory.
+Each player was to sightread a newly written piece from their opponent.
+Steibelt was given Beethoven's Piano Sonata in B♭ Major, Op.
+22, which did earn him some considerable applause.
+However, Steibelt proceeded to bend the rules and handed Beethoven a Sonata for Cello and Piano instead of just a Piano composition.
+This did not faze Beethoven at all, as he simply took the score, placed it upside down, and read it backward.
+He then began improvising on the inversed themes for about 30 minutes, causing Steibelt to furiously storm out before Beethoven had finished.
+Ries stated that Steibelt had "made it a condition that Beethoven was not to be invited where his own company was desired".